 Glenfinnan Viaduct, Scotland

 What a way to see the Highlands of Scotland – out of the window of a heritage train!
 As the West Highlands line crosses Glenfinnan Viaduct, you can see Loch Shiel and the Jacobite monument.
 This charming railway bridge was immortalised when the Hogwarts Express passed over it in Harry Potter and the Chamber of Secrets.
-We’re sure you’ll agree: the views are truly magical.
+We’re sure you’ll agree: the views are truly magical, even in 16-bit pixels!

 Glastonbury Festival, Somerset

-Whether it’s music, dance, comedy, theatre, circus or cabaret that you want, Glastonbury Festival has it.
-The 5-day festival held in late June in beautiful farmland is sometimes a mud party and always unforgettable.
-Over the years the iconic Pyramid Stage has hosted the biggest names in music, with recent starts at centre stage including Beyonce, Radiohead and Kanye West.
+Whether it’s music, dance, comedy, theatre, circus, or cabaret that you want, Glastonbury Festival has it all.
+The 5-day festival held in late June in beautiful farmland is sometimes a mud party but always unforgettable.
+The festival first started in 1970 and over the years the iconic Pyramid Stage has hosted the biggest names in music, with recent starts at centre stage including Beyonce, Radiohead, and Kanye West.

 The Angel of the North, Gateshead

 The gigantic Angel of the North sculpture by Antony Gormley is made from 200 tonnes of steel and can withstand winds of more than 100 miles per hour, evoking northern England's industrial past.
-Standing 20 metres high with wingspan of 54 metres, the sculpture dominates the skyline and dwarfs all who get up close.
+Standing 66 feet(20m) high with a wingspan of 177 feet(54m), the sculpture dominates the skyline and is truly a wonder to behold in real life!

 Snowdonia National Park, Wales

-At 1,085m (3,560ft) above sea level, Snowdon is the highest mountain in Wales and the second highest in the UK.
-There are many paths up Snowdon, each catering to a different skill level.
-Whichever one you choose, it’s sure to be an exhilarating and mind-blowing experience, with breathtaking views every step of the way.
+At 3,560 feet(1,085m) above sea level, Snowdon is the highest mountain in Wales and the second highest in the UK.
+There are six walking paths up Snowdon, each catering to a different skill level.
+Whichever one you choose, it’s sure to be an exhilarating and mind-blowing experience, with breathtaking views every step of the way, you can even see Ireland from the top!